1.5-Mile Run (Cooper)

 Why are these norms faster than general population averages I've seen elsewhere?

-The source population is US law enforcement candidates and officers, who are typically more physically fit than the general adult population.
-These norms should be treated as performance benchmarks for active adults rather than population-representative percentiles.
+This chart is drawn from Cooper Clinic patients — a self-selected population that opts into preventive-health assessment and is typically more physically fit than the general adult population.
+These norms should be treated as performance benchmarks for health-conscious adults rather than population-representative percentiles.

 How reliable is the source data?